wifisensing/PicoScenes-Manual/source/scenarios.rst

 Wi-Fi Radar (Mono-Static Sensing) Mode
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 For NI USRP devices with multiple RF channels, Wi-Fi radar mode, or Wi-Fi mono-static sensing mode can be activated.
 As the radar word implies, PicoScenes, in radar mode, uses one RF chain of the USRP to transmits the Wi-Fi frames, whilst using the other RF chain(s) to receive the signals and then decode the frames.
 This mode is dedicated for Wi-Fi sensing.
-The following command shows how to uses the radar mode with Wi-Fi 7 40 MHz CBW frames injection and receiving.
+The following command shows how to use the radar mode with Wi-Fi 7 40 MHz CBW frames injection and receiving.

 .. code-block:: bash